QuentinWach/quentinwach.github.io/_posts/2024-3-31-AI-chip-market.md

 layout: post
 mathjax: true
 title:  "Neural Network Accelerators (2024)"
-description: "An overview and commentary of commercial and academic AI and neuromorphic hardware.
+description: "An short overview of mostly commercial AI hardware.
 A rough comparison of ASICs, FPGAs, GPUs, and looking at compute requirements and energy consumption.
 I end this post with the realization that we need to take a first-principles physics approach to narrow down what future AI accelerator designs will have to look like because the market is complex and largely driven by momentum."
 date:   2024-04-10 20:38:24 +0100
 authors: ["Quentin Wach"]
 tags: ["machine learning", "artificial intelligence", "electronics", "neural networks", "hardware design", "computer engineering"]